All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 3[3]: Prescription Decision

 If you meet the eligibility criteria, your provider writes the Saxenda prescription.
 They will also establish your dose escalation schedule and set up follow-up appointments to monitor your progress.
-If Saxenda is not the best fit (due to contraindications, cost, or your clinical profile suggesting a different medication would be more effective), your provider will discuss alternatives.
+If Saxenda isn't the best fit (due to contraindications, cost, or your clinical profile suggesting a different medication would be more effective), your provider will discuss alternatives.

 Step 4[4]: Pharmacy Fulfillment